DougallWinship/deform/FEATURES.md

 # Features
 * consistent generation of components (as regards the HTML structure)
 * strong IDE auto-completion support & chaining wherever appropriate
-* generate forms in a controller action which can then be tailored in a view
+* generate forms in a controller action which can subsequently be tailored in a view
 * export a form to an array & build a form from an array definition (so you can persist them via json etc.)
-* custom HTML element creation using the shadow dom
+* custom HTML element creation using shadow dom

 ## Layers
 There are 3 principal layers: